Teaching as Principled Practice

 Assigned Readings

 Assigned readings are a vital aspect of the course.
 Your readings in the course textbooks, course packet, research articles and handouts have been carefully selected to provide you with the depth and breadth that you will need as you teach mathematics in the elementary school.
-To facilitate your reading, each week, a reading assignment, based on guided reading principles, will be posted to the course Moodle site.
+To facilitate your reading, each week, a reading assignment, based on guided reading principles, will be posted to the course Moodle site or sent via email to the class list.
 It is expected that you will carefully read all assigned readings required for the class session.
 It is also expected that you will review these readings after class and as you prepare assignments and projects for this class.
 Some will provide background information for what we do in class, others will elaborate afterwards, and a few provide insights about things we do not have time to adequately explore in class.
-The readings for this course are the frame for the "knowledge" portion of the Department of Education's Conceptual Framework and represent the theory behind "best" practices.
+The readings for this course are the frame for the knowledge portion of the Department of Education's Conceptual Framework and represent the theory behind "best" practices.
 Assigned readings will be important for your participation in our classroom conversations.
-Reference to readings (properly cited: APA) are expected in each assignment.

 Email: